Skip to main content

 Description: Students will be involved in FDOT research projects.
 Duties include field data collection with video cameras, data extraction, statistical analysis, identifying measures of effectiveness & human factors affecting driving behavior.

-Degree Programs: Postdoc, PhD, MS, Honors, Undergrad
+Level: Postdoc, PhD, MS, Honors, Undergrad

 Advisor: Hatem Abou-Senna